tinyheero/tinyheero.github.io/_posts/2015-07-19-first-post.markdown

 # Adding Tags

+I follow the instructions posted at [http://www.minddust.com/post/tags-and-categories-on-github-pages/](http://www.minddust.com/post/tags-and-categories-on-github-pages/) for generating plugin-free tags.
+I had to go plugin-free because this blog is hosted on Github pages.

-I follow the instructions posted kindly by [Charlie Park's "Tags in Jekyll"](http://charliepark.org/tags-in-jekyll/) to setup tags in Jekyll.
+For a plugin version of tags, I would recommend following the instructions posted kindly by [Charlie Park's "Tags in Jekyll"](http://charliepark.org/tags-in-jekyll/).